 All bids received will be put in priority order to produce a list of eligible applicants for each property advertised.
 The landlord of the property will carry out any outstanding eligibility checks, (e.g. rent checks, household circumstance checks).

 If your name is at the top of the priority list you will normally be invited to view the property unless there are reasons why we are unable to do this, for example, you have rent arrears, the Council is taking legal action against you for breaching a tenancy condition, or there is discrepancy with your application.
 We will also not be able to offer you the property if your family is too large for the property.
 This could be because you have placed a bid for a property which has specified it is only suitable for a one person household and you have more than one person moving with you.
 We may also consider your family to be too large for a council property if allowing you to accept would cause unacceptable overcrowding from the start of the tenancy.
 Housing associations will not permit overcrowding in their properties so if you have placed a bid for a housing association property and they consider your household to be too large according to their own policies, we will not be able to nominate you to them.
 If the property you have bid for has specified that it is only for people of a certain age, for example 50+, all the people on your application must be at least that age to qualify.
 If you have a person on your application who is under the specified age we will not be able to offer you the property.
 Occasionally, we will advertise a property which is designated for Southwark council and Housing Association tenants who are currently overcrowded.
 A council or housing association tenant is the person/s who are responsible for paying the rent to Southwark Council or the housing association and the person/s who are named on the Southwark Council or housing association tenancy agreement as being the tenant/s.
-If you bid for one of these properties and you are not currently a Southwark council or housing association tenant who is overcrowded, we will not be able to consider your bid as you do not meet the advertised criteria.
+If you bid for one of these properties and you are not currently a secure Southwark council or housing association tenant who is overcrowded, we will not be able to consider your bid as you do not meet the advertised criteria.
+Applicants residing in temporary accommodation are not secure tenants and do not qualify for these properies.
 We will also not be able to offer you the property if you already have an offer of another property.
+We will also not offer you the property if it does not meet your current medical recommendations and you have been given priority in respect of this medical.
 If we are unable to offer the property to the applicant at the top of the list we will move to the next applicant and so on.

 Local lettings scheme